Lebanese pound: Causes and effects of the economic crisis

 The Lebanese financial crisis drew widespread attention in October 2019, as numerous Lebanese citizens took over the streets and initiated the "Thawra" protest.
 Nevertheless, the economic predicament had been deteriorating for several years.
 The central bank implemented rigorous restrictions on withdrawals from foreign exchange accounts as they encountered significant difficulties in maintaining the value of the lira.
 This affected approximately 75% of all bank deposits.
 The major cause of the economic crisis was the implementation of the de facto capital controls, which greatly impacted the financial stability of the country.

 The crisis had various effects on Lebanon and its people.
 They have encountered several challenges over the last few years, including the introduction of extra official rates for specific transactions, hyperinflation, a sharp decline in the gross domestic product (GDP), which resulted in shutdown of businesses and a higher rate of unemployment.
 Additionally, Lebanon faced the impact of the COVID-19 pandemic, which was then followed by the devastating 2020 Beirut explosion on August 4, 2020.
-It resulted in the loss of thousands of lives, injuries, and the destruction of the capital city, Beirut.

 Transitioning to the U.S. dollar as the official currency is seen as an essential measure to address the ongoing severe crisis.
+In December 2025 The Ministry of Finance has issued a circular mandating individuals and legal entities to declare and pay taxes on profits earned from Sayrafa platform transactions, in accordance with Article 93 of the 2024 state budget law.
+Taxpayers whose total transactions exceeded $15,000 between 2021 and 2023 must settle the exceptional tax and penalties by January 15, 2026, to avoid tax evasion charges.
+After the deadline, authorities will audit data received from Banque du Liban and other bodies, and non-compliant taxpayers will be referred to the financial public prosecutor.